 After his motorcycle accident in 1966, Dylan and his young family moved to upstate New York.
 In Woodstock he linked up with most of his backing band from his 1966 tour, who would later become The Band – Levon Helm wouldn’t re-join the group until after the Dylan sessions.
 The music that Dylan and The Band played in the basement of Big Pink was the opposite of the aggressive rock and roll from their 1966 tour – they started playing covers, re-engaging with traditional American music, and Dylan’s originals were in the same vein.
-The Basement Tapes are notable for Dylan’s unguarded persona – while he was hiding behind imagery in his mid 1960s peak, he’s having fun here, making songs up as he goes along.
+The Basement Tapes are notable for Dylan’s unguarded persona – while he was hiding behind imagery in his mid-1960s peak, he’s having fun here, making songs up as he goes along.

 The Big Pink sessions were bootlegged as Great White Wonder, and many of the songs emerged in versions from other artists, but the results of the basement recording weren’t officially released until 1975.
-Robbie Robertson took charge of the project, and was the dominant voice in selecting the songs for the double album.
-There’s been some justifiable criticism of Robertson’s selections – strong pieces like ‘Quinn the Eskimo (The Mighty Quinn)’, ‘I’m Not There’, and ‘I Shall Be Released’ were left off, while 8 of the 24 songs don’t feature Dylan, and there’s conjecture that some of The Band songs were recorded later than the original summer 1967 sessions.
+Robbie Robertson took charge of the project and was the dominant voice in selecting the songs for the double album.
+There’s been some justifiable criticism of Robertson’s selections – strong pieces like ‘Quinn the Eskimo (The Mighty Quinn)’, ‘I’m Not There’, and ‘I Shall Be Released’ were left off, while 8 of the 24 songs don’t feature Dylan There’s also conjecture that some of The Band songs were recorded later than the original summer 1967 sessions.
 In particular, ‘Bessie Smith’ is the standout of The Band songs, but it’s from a later period, and it’s an odd fit for this record.

-Otherwise the non-Dylan material drags down the album – Manuel and Robertson hadn’t fully developed as writers yet, relying on blues songs.
-A regular twelve song version of solely Dylan songs would have been much stronger, as there’s plenty of very good Dylan material.
+Otherwise, the non-Dylan material drags down the album – Manuel and Robertson hadn’t fully developed as writers yet, relying on blues songs.
+A regular twelve-song version of solely Dylan songs would have been much stronger, as there’s plenty of very good Dylan material.
 The soaring, mournful ‘Tears of Rage’ was written with The Band’s Richard Manuel, while the jaunty ‘You Ain’t Going Nowhere’ had already surfaced on The Byrds’ Sweetheart of the Rodeo.
-‘Goin’ To Acapulco’ is world weary and mournful, while the more down-home songs like ‘Apple Suckling Tree’ are fun.
+‘Goin’ To Acapulco’ is world-weary and mournful, while the more down-home songs like ‘Apple Suckling Tree’ are fun.

 There are lots of strong Dylan compositions on The Basement Tapes, and it’s fun to hear him in a more relaxed mode, but a more succinct version, focused on Dylan’s songs, would be even stronger.

-Dylan was riding a peak of confidence in the mid 1970s, with the successful releases of Blood on the Tracks and The Basement Tapes.
+Dylan was riding a peak of confidence in the mid-1970s, with the successful releases of Blood on the Tracks and The Basement Tapes.
 He’d watched a performance by the emergent Patti Smith, and admiring her tight band had formed the Rolling Thunder Revue.
 Desire was released in between legs of the tour and features many of the same musicians.
 Unusually for Dylan, Desire features the contributions of several distinctive collaborators – Scarlet Rivera plays exotic violin while Jacques Levy wrote most of the lyrics for the record.

 The most controversial piece on Desire is ‘Joey’ – it’s apparently an unreasonably positive portrayal of gangster Joey Gallo.
 Unaware of the context, it’s just not a very good song, dragging over eleven minutes.
 The other biographical piece, ‘Hurricane’ about the boxer Rubin Carter is widely loved, providing the album with a confident start.
-My favourite piece though, is ‘Isis’, which rides a simple four chord sequence for its engrossing story.
+My favourite piece though is ‘Isis’, which rides a simple four-chord sequence for its engrossing story.
 Backing vocalist Emmylou Harris shines on ‘One More Cup Of Coffee’ and ‘Mozambique’, while the closing ‘Sara’ is a pretty paean to his estranged wife – I love the couplet “I stayed up for days in the Chelsea Hotel/writing ‘Sad Eyed Lady Of the Lowlands’ for you.”

-Desire was one of Dylan’s highest selling albums, and it’s a confident and colourful effort.
+Desire was one of Dylan’s highest-selling albums, and it’s a confident and colourful effort.
 It’s also the end of an era – I’m not sure that Dylan’s made such an accomplished album since.

 1978, not rated